Round Ligament Pain

 • Bleeding

-If you’re experiencing these symptoms, it’s probably a great time to call the doctor or head over to the emergency room.
-Also, if you’re just not sure, and feel the pain is due to something other than round ligament pain, seek medical attention immediately.
-Other issues such as ovarian cysts, appendicitis, abnormal growths in your abdominal area and cramps below your digestive track (usually around your colon) can trigger alarms in your body and cause pain similar to round ligament pain.
-So, if you’re just not sure, then seeking medical attention is best.
+If you’re experiencing these symptoms, it’s probably time to call the doctor or head to the emergency room.
+If you’re just not sure whether the pain you’re experiencing is round ligament pain, seek medical attention immediately.
+Other issues, such as ovarian cysts, appendicitis, preterm labor, bladder infection, stomach flu, food poisoning and intestinal cramps can cause pain similar to round ligament pain.

 Treating Round Ligament Pain at Home

-Just like with menstrual cycles, round ligament pain can be treated through the use of heat.
-Using a heating pad or cloth, or simply taking a hot bath can help to reduce the amount of pain that is being caused.
+Just like menstrual pain, round ligament pain can sometimes be treated with heat.
+Using a heating pad or cloth or simply taking a hot bath can help to reduce the pain.
 If your pain is due to a position you’re sitting or lying in, try switching sides or changing positions.
-Also, try decreasing the amount of movements, heavy lifting or activities you do during the day.
-Avoiding sudden movements can help to decrease the amount of spasms.
-And remember, talking with your health care provider first, can reassure you that everything is fine and that the pain is due to round ligament pain.
+Also, try decreasing your movements and avoiding heavy lifting.
+Avoiding sudden movements can help to decrease the incidence of spasms.